 The Company's contribution to Provident Fund and Superannuation Fund aggregating Rs.
-426.93 lakhs (31 March 2019 : Rs.333.42 lakhs) has been recognised in the Statement of Profit or Loss under the head Employee Benefits Expense.
+444.74 Lakhs (F-2020 : Rs.426.93 Lakhs) has been recognised in the Statement of Profit or Loss under the head Employee Benefits Expense.

 (b) Defined Benefit Plans: